clazarski/ST558_project/README.md

 ## `aqi_info`

 The `aqi_info` returns the air quality index rating for a city.
-The stored data is an integer and the function returns a label from "very poor" to "Good" rather than the integer value.
+The stored data is an integer and the function returns a label from "very poor" to "good" rather than the integer value.

 ``` r
 # Function to gather air quality information for a city